GeoKnow/GeoKnowGeneratorUI/README.md

 GeoKnowGeneatorUI
 =================

-A skeleton UI for GeoKnow Generator Applications
+A skeleton UI for GeoKnow Generator Applications.
+It uses Vaadin framework.